 When & Where

 Nonprofit events to Play, Celebrate & Inspire through experience.

+Less talks, create more and get more impact.
 We build immersive, engaging, out of the ordinary experiences by:

 - Playing together with artists, coders, designers, game developers, creators, performers and musicians.